hsadler/simple-backend-templates/golang-gin-pgx/README.md

 docker compose run app migrate create -ext sql -dir ./migrations -seq <migration_name>
 ```

-Write your "up" and "down" SQL into the new migration files
+Write your "up" and "down" SQL into the new migration files.

 Run the migrations on the DB
 ```sh